JackStouffer/C-Documentation-Generator/README.md

 library.
 C API doc generators are very complicated and hard to use.
 This is a single program which does exactly what I need.

-This command-line utility walks one or more C headers or source files and extracts their docstrings.
-The output includes per-file sections, structured summaries for macros, types, and functions, and code snippets reproduced as fenced code blocks.
+This command-line utility walks one or more C headers or source files, extracts their docstrings, parses simple doxygen, and outputs a single markdown file for all of the headers.
+The output includes each top level comment for the files, a complete and linked table of contents, and different sections for macros, types, and functions.

-The tool is powered by libclang, allowing it to parse real-world C projects while respecting macros, typedefs, and other language constructs.
-It is designed to be run directly against a project header from a terminal, making it easy to regenerate documentation as part of a build or release pipeline.

 **WARNING** - this tool is 100% LLM generated because it's tooling and I don't really care about the code quality.
 I make no guarantees about the workability of this